Skip to main content

 LITE will be led by Dario Alessi, PhD, a global leader in the study of kinases, a class of cellular proteins that includes LRRK2.
 Alessi, the winner of the 2023 Robert A. Pritzker Prize for Leadership in Parkinson’s Research, runs a lab focused on kinase research at the University of Dundee in the United Kingdom.
 Alessi’s colleague Esther Sammler, MD, PhD, will serve as co-principal investigator on the program.
 University of Dundee UK’s Paul Davies, PhD, and Francesca Tonelli, PhD, will join them as part of the study’s leadership.
 The study also receives key guidance from advisors Darryle Schoepp, PhD, and Alastair Reith, PhD.

-Collaborators: In addition to leading LITE, Alessi leads a project focusing on LRRK2 signaling pathways as part of the Aligning Science Across Parkinson’s (ASAP) Collaborative Research Network (CRN), creating a point of collaboration across organizations as he continues to build on this work in the space.
+Collaborators: In addition to leading LITE, Alessi leads a project focusing on LRRK2 signaling pathways as part of the Aligning Science Across Parkinson’s (ASAP) Collaborative Research Network (CRN), creating a point of collaboration across initiatives as he continues to build on this work in the space.
 The LITE program also will benefit from collaboration with other ASAP initiative-supported programs including the Parkinson’s Progression Markers Initiatives (PPMI) and the Global Parkinson’s Genetics Program (GP2).

 If you have questions about the program or are interested in contributing, please contact: grants@michaeljfox.org